salraja/WADI-Anomoly-Detection/README.md

 # WADI Anomaly Detection Bundle

 This repository contains everything you need to run the LSTM Autoencoder baseline on the WADI dataset.
-Rather than unpacking multiple files, simply download and unzip the `Research.zip` archive, which includes both the training script and the data.
+Download and unzip the `Research.zip` archive to get both the training script and the data in one go.

 ## What’s inside `Research.zip`